Energy in Turkey: Security of supply

 Turkey meets a quarter of its energy demand from national resources.
 The Centre for Economics and Foreign Policy Studies (EDAM), a think tank, says that in the 2010s, fossil fuel imports were probably the largest structural vulnerability of the country's economy: they cost $41 billion in 2019 representing about a fifth of Turkey's total import bill, and were a large part of the 2018 current account deficit and the country's debt problems.
 Although the country imports 99% of its natural gas and 93% of the petroleum it uses, in the early 2020s fossil gas supply was diversified to reduce dependence on Russia.

 To secure energy supply, the government built new gas pipelines, and regasification plants.
 For example, gas supplies from Azerbaijan surpassed those from Russia in 2020.
 There is a large surplus of electricity generation capacity, however the government aims at meeting the forecast increase in demand for electricity in Turkey by building its first nuclear power plant and more solar, wind, hydro and coal-fired power plants.
 The International Climate Initiative says that, as an oil importer, Turkey can increase security of supply by increasing the proportion of renewable electricity it produces.
 The International Energy Agency has suggested a carbon market, and EDAM says that in the long term, a carbon tax would reduce import dependency by speeding development of national solar and wind energy.

 Because the Turkish government is very centralised, its energy policy is national.
 Lack of transmission capacity was one cause of the nationwide blackout in 2015, therefore policy includes improving electricity transmission.
 As well as natural gas storage and regasification plants to convert imported liquid natural gas (LNG) to natural gas, the government supports pumped-storage hydroelectricity for long term energy storage.

 In 2020, renewables generated 40% of Turkey's electricity, which reduced gas import costs: but, being mainly hydroelectricity, the amount that can be produced is vulnerable to drought.
 According to Hülya Saygılı, an economist at Turkey's central bank, although imports of solar and wind power components accounted for 12% of import costs in 2017, in EU countries this is largely due to one-time setup costs.
 She said that compared with Italy and Greece, Turkey has not invested enough in solar and wind power.

+At the 2nd Istanbul Natural Resources Summit on 22 May 2026, President Erdoğan stated that Turkey has "distinguished itself both as a reliable partner in energy transport and as a key actor of peace," adding that the country's daily natural gas entry capacity had risen from 90 million to over 495 million cubic meters, making Turkey "one of the most powerful energy hubs of Europe."